Nicolas Isimat-Mirin: Toulouse (loan)

 Isimat-Mirin training ahead of the Toulouse match in 2019.

 On 21 August 2019, Isimat-Mirin was loaned out to French outfit Toulouse for the 2019–20 season.

 Having appeared in the substitute bench for the next three matches since joining the club, he made his Toulouse debut against Nîmes Olympique on 21 September 2019 and started the whole game, in a 1–0 loss.
 Since joining the club, Isimat-Mirin quickly established himself in the starting eleven, playing in the centre–back position.
 On 7 December 2019, he scored his first goal for Toulouse, scoring the opening goal of the game, in a 4–2 loss against RC Strasbourg.
 After missing one match due to suspension, Isimat-Mirin returned to the starting line–up against Lyon in the last 16 of the Coupe de la Ligue, as the club lost 4–1 on 18 December 2019.
 However, he was sidelined for a month after suffering an injury earlier this year.
 Isimat-Mirin returned to the starting line–up against Lille on 22 February 2020, as Toulouse lost 3–0.
 However, his return was short–lived when the LFP elected to end the season early due to the coronavirus pandemic, resulting in the club's relegation.
 Having made sixteen appearances and scoring once in all competitions for Toulouse, Isimat-Mirin returned to his parent club.

 Sporting Kansas City

 A couple days later, Isimat-Mirin signed a two-year contract with Major League Soccer side Sporting Kansas City.
 Upon joining the club, he was given a number five shirt.
 Following the 2022 season, his contract option was declined by Kansas City.

 Vitesse

 In January 2023 Isimat-Mirin signed a contract with Vitesse until the end of the 2023–24 season.

-Athens Kallithea FC
+Athens Kallithea and retirement

 On 2 August 2024, Isimat-Mirin joined Athens Kallithea FC.

+In February 2026, Isimat-Mirin announced the end of his playing career and a move into coaching.